 Charges for this renovated safari are Rs.53 per head (Adult) and Rs.21 for kids.

-Before, The safari trial at Borivali national park is 14 kms which last for 30 minutes inside the open forest where 3 Lions, 6 bengal tigers and 18 Leopards roam like kings of this forest openly and we being inside those grilled bus.
+Before, The safari trial at SGNP (Borivali national park) is 14 kms which last for 30 minutes inside the open forest where 3 Lions, 6 Bengal tigers and 18 Leopards roam like kings of this forest openly and we being inside those grilled bus.
 If lucky enough the safari will let you see these wild animals at very few distance from your secured safari bus.

-Apart from lions and tigers there are Monkeys, Hyenas, Spotted Deer, Barking Deer, Indian Flying foxes, hares that can be seen in jungles of borivali national park.
+Apart from lions and tigers there are Monkeys, Hyenas, Spotted Deer, Barking Deer, Indian Flying foxes, hares that can be seen in jungles of SGNP.